Canon 800D vs Panasonic FZ1000 II

 - More modern: Reflects 2 years of technical progress since the 800D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 800D comes out slightly ahead of the FZ1000 II (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (11 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 800D and the Panasonic FZ1000 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.